terraware/terraware-server/src/main/kotlin/com/terraformation/backend/documentproducer/SCHEMA.md

 ## Variable versioning

-When a new variable manifest is uploaded, its contents are compared with the current manifest for the same methodology.
+When a new variable manifest is uploaded, its contents are compared with the current manifest for the same document template.
 (How the comparison works is an application implementation detail that doesn't affect the database schema.)
 For each variable, there are three possible outcomes.

 If a variable from the current manifest is not present in the new manifest, we skip inserting a `variable_manifest_entries` row for it.